sammorrisdesign/interactive-feed/README.md

 # Interactive Journalism Feed
 A Twitter and Mastodon bot that shares new interactive, graphic, and data vis stories from newsrooms around the world.
-It works by scripts that are periodically ran that check APIs, RSS feeds, and sitemaps.
+It works by periodically checking APIs, RSS feeds, and sitemaps.

 You can follow it at [@InteractiveFeed](https://twitter.com/InteractiveFeed) or [@Interactives@botsin.space](https://botsin.space/@Interactives).